givemepower8/Phaser3Practices/docs/COC.md

 maximize the defence

-- Cannon lvl 10, can gear up
+- Cannon lvl 10, can gear up, HP 960, DpS 64, DpA 51.2, attack 0.8s, Range 9
-- Archer tower lvl 10
+- Archer tower lvl 10, HP 810, DpS 63, DpA 31.5, attack 0.5s, Range 10
-- Mortar lvl 6, can gear up if builder hall level 8
+- Mortar lvl 6, can gear up if builder hall level 8, HP 650, DpS 11, DpA 55, attack 5s, Range 4-11 tiles
-- Air defense lvl 6
+- Air defense lvl 6 x 3, HP 1050, DpS 230, Range 10
-- Wizard tower lvl 6
+- Wizard tower lvl 6 x 3, HP 960, DpS 32, DpA 41.6, attack 1.3s, Range 7 tiles
-- Air sweeper lvl 4
+- Air sweeper lvl 4 x 1, HP 900, push 2.8 tiles
-- Hidden Tesla lvl 6
+- Hidden Tesla lvl 6, HP 770, DpS 75, DpA 45, attack 0.6s, Range 7 tiles
-- Bomb tower lvl 2
+- Bomb tower lvl 2, HP 700, DpS 28, DpA 30.8, attack 1.1s, Range 6 tiles
-- Bombs lvl 5
+- Bombs lvl 5 x 6, damage 42 in 3 tiles
-- Spring traps lvl 3
+- Spring traps lvl 3, capacity 17
-- Air bomb lvl 3
+- Air bomb lvl 3 x 2, damage 120 in 3 tiles
 - Giant bomb lvl 3
-- Seeking air mine lvl 1
+- Seeking air mine lvl 1 x 1, damage 1500
 - Skeleton trap lvl 2

 #### Facts

 Most of the TH8 opponents wall level is level 7 purple crystal HP 2500 to level 8 skull stone HP 3000.

 Wall breaker is crucial to create the path to the core of base.
 Wall breakers lvl 5 HP 53, move speed 24, can cause 1,840 damage on the walls.
 1 wall breaker can one-shot take down gold (lvl 5) and lower level walls.
 2 wall breakers can take down pink, purple crystal walls and skull walls (lvl 6,7,8).
 Don't deploy it close to cannon, archer tower if there is no meat shield, otherwise it will be destroyed instantly as cannon and archer fires very fast.
-For mortars which attack every 5 seconds, a lvl 5 wall breaker can take one lvl 5 mortar splash damage, but will be instantly killed by lvl 6 motors.
-For wizard tower, it can withstand 1 attack damage but the window is 2 seconds.
+For mortars which attack every 5 seconds, a lvl 5 wall breaker can take one lvl 5 mortar splash damage, but lvl 5 wall breaker will be instantly killed by lvl 6 motors.
+For wizard tower, lvl 5 wall breaker can withstand 1 attack damage but the window is 2 seconds.

 Wizard lvl 5 housing space 4, attack speed 1.5s, move speed: 16, range: 3 tiles, HP 156, damage per attack 255, DpS 170 (255/1.5).
 Wizard can be main attackers protected by meat shields or it acts a very import role to clear the trash building which may distract the troops.